How to Home-Cook Cooling Ketogenic Dog Food

 Afterward, cook on low for 4 hours.

-In addition, add the following to your pet’s diet:
+In addition, add the following to your dog’s diet:

 • Calcium supplement 22mg/lb of body weight per day.
-Some other good choices for calcium are eggshell powder or bone meal.
+Some other good choices for calcium include eggshell powder and bone meal.
 (If using bone meal, please note the calcium content.
 Then, calculate 22mg/lb of body weight from the calcium content.
 Do not calculate from the overall bone meal content.)

 Feeding Schedule:

-• Feed roughly 1.5 cups per 25 pounds of body weight twice daily.
+• FFree Instant Download - Learn TCVM Food Therapy for Pets!
+Graphiceed roughly 1.5 cups per 25 pounds of body weight twice daily.

 • Monitor your pet’s weight.
-If an undesirable weight loss occurs, please contact your veterinarian.
-Your vet will help you can make an adjustment in the feeding/diet plan.
+If undesirable weight loss occurs, please contact your veterinarian.
+Your veterinarian will help you make adjustments to your feeding/diet plan.

 Do you want to learn more about food therapy and how to help your dog at home?